-RCC (December 2009) Next meeting in April 2011
+RCC (December 2009)

 1. RCC CAs support ITU-R studies of impacts of emissions from short-range radiocommunication devices (SRD) on radiocommunication services in the harmonized for SRD use frequency bands (specified, for example, in the relevant ITU-R Recommendation).